-Virgínia Graça (PhD '03) is a professor at ISLA, Lisbon Campus (Laureate International Universities).
+Virgínia Graça (PhD '03) is a professor at the European University, Lisbon Campus (Laureate International Universities).

 Maria Sequeira Mendes (PhD '12) is now an assistant professor in the School of Cinema and Drama at the Lisbon Polytechnic Institute, as well as a researcher in the Catholic University, where she runs the Shakespeare reading group.
 Her essay "The Taming of Interpretation: Literary Criticism and the Polygraph" is forthcoming in Law and Literature.